EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 4. platinum: gold, but with one bdr+readonly (logical standby) added to each of the main locations

-The default layout is platinum.
+The default layout is gold.

 You can check EDB's Postgres-BDR Always On Architectures [whitepaper](https://www.enterprisedb.com/promote/bdr-always-on-architectures)